rxdazn/origin-markets-test/DESIGN_DOC.md

 features such as pagination are not possible, as they would modify the response format by including metadata fields.

+This also means no extra relevant fields are returned, for example the bonds unique IDs `Bond.pk` are not returned.

 The decision to strictly adhere to the formats described in README.md was made to support the case where the reviewer of this assignment would have a test suite ready to run against the app.